alkhasov/learn/README.md

 #### 02 ¬ Objects

 Clear new entity, and oh yes, I love opportunities of objects.
-Write cat life simulator (1/10) with logging actions and printing log into DOM.
+Write the cat life simulator (1/10) with log of actions and print life log features into DOM.
 Get a cat, say meow, feed, stroke, feel happy.
 (But actually, I like dogs)

 #### 03 ¬ Arrays